|

 platform 4. |

-East bound 47 hauled passenger rolls into platform
+East bound 47 hauled passenger rolls along side a

 4. |